kailcro/brew-review_backend/README.md

 My idea was to build an application that for allowed people to read different reviews on beers, allowing them to get a better idea of it's something they would enjoy.

 I started with building the backend model for beer and users.
 I then moved on to building out the model of reviews, which is a subdocument of beer.
 (Beers can have zero to many reviews).
 After that I moved onto the client side, to work on my AJAX calls, and finally pulling a solid UI together.

-## User Stories
-- User must be able to login
-- User must be able to change password
-- User must be able to post a beer
-- User must be able to edit their beer posting
-- User must be able to review beer
-- User can not delete someone else's beer
-- User can not delete someone else's review